snehsuresh/react-tailor-app/README.md

 - **Custom Suit Design**: Tailorfy allows you to choose from a wide range of fabrics, colors, and patterns to create your custom suit.
 You can experiment with different combinations until you find the perfect look.

 - **Precise Measurements**: Input your exact measurements to ensure a tailored fit that's comfortable and stylish.
+Or book an appointment for a tailor to visit you for the same.

 - **3D Visualization**: Visualize your suit in 3D to see how it will look from every angle.
 This feature offers an immersive online trial experience.